-Appropriation Terms Account A financial reporting unit for budgeting purposes.
-Colloquially, Appropriations staff will refer to a program office or agency as an account in their portfolio. • i.e.: "We have a meeting with the Appropriations staffer who handles the NeighborWorks account for the Senate Majority."
+NNA Legislative Day Appropriation Terms Account - A financial reporting unit for budgeting purposes.
+Colloquially, Appropriations staff will refer to a program office or agency as an account in their portfolio. - ➤ i.e.: "We have a meeting with the Appropriations staffer who handles the NeighborWorks account for the Senate Majority."
 Appropriations Act A statute (bill passed into law) under the jurisdiction of the House and Senate Committees on Appropriations providing the legal authority for the Treasury to make payments to federal agencies and other related agencies for specified purposes.
-Appropriations Committee The Congressional Committee responsible for allocating funding for all federal agencies, divided into 12 subcommittees with differing jurisdictions.
+Appropriations Committee - ❖ The Congressional Committee responsible for allocating funding for all federal agencies, divided into 12 subcommittees with differing jurisdictions.
 The House and Senate Appropriations Committees determine spending levels based on the budget resolution developed by the House and Senate Budget Committees, while also considering the President's proposed budget.
-Thus, the common expression regarding the budget process: "the President proposes, and Congress disposes." • NeighborWorks America grants are under jurisdiction of the "THUD" (Transportation, Housing and Urban Development, and Related Agencies) Subcommittee.
+Thus the common expression regarding the budget process "the President proposes and Congress disposes." - NeighborWorks America grants are under jurisdiction of the THUD (Transportation, Housing, and Urban Development) subcommittee.
 Budget Authority Authority provided by federal law that allows government funds to be allocated to federal agencies and other related agencies.
 Budget authority is often classified by its duration (1-year, multiple year, or no-year).
-Budget Committee The Congressional Committee responsible for developing a resolution on the budget to serve as the framework on taxes and spending.
-Congressional Budget Justification ♦ Documents federal agencies submit to the Appropriation Committees to justify the President's Budget Request.
+Budget Committee ❖ The Congressional Committee responsible for developing a resolution on the budget to serve as the framework on spending.
+Congressional Budget Justification ❖ Documents federal and other related agencies submit to the Appropriation Committees to justify the President's Budget Request.
 Also called a "Congressional Justification" or "CJ".

+Continuing Resolution

-Continuing Resolution An Act that allows budget authority for the current fiscal year to continue when the subsequent fiscal year's budget has not been completed in time.
+An Act that allows budget authority for the current fiscal year to continue when the subsequent fiscal years' budget has not been completed in time.
 Also referred to as a "CR," "continuing appropriation," or "stopgap spending bill."

-Dear Colleague A public-facing letter sent by Members of Congress with multiple co-signatories to Congressional or Committee leadership, in order to show support or opposition for a particular policy or program. • A Dear Colleague is used when multiple Members sign on to the same funding request and is sent to the Appropriations Committee.
-Also called "Group request."
-Discretionary Spending ✤ Federal funding for programs set by Appropriation Acts, not including funding for mandatory programs. • NeighborWorks America funding is included in the discretionary spending category.
-Earmark ✤ The colloquial term for what is formally called "Community Project Funding (CPF)" in the House and "Congressionally Directed Spending (CDS)" in the Senate.
-Earmarks allow Members of Congress to request that federal funds be set aside for specific projects in their states or districts.
-Expenditure ✤ The spending of money.
+Dear Colleague

+- ❖ A public-facing letter sent by a Member of Congress with multiple co-signatories in order to show support or opposition for a particular policy

+- In appropriations, a Dear Colleague is used when multiple Members sign on to the same funding request and is sent to the Appropriations Committee.
+Also called "Group request".

+Discretionary Spending

+❖ Budgetary resources written and set by Appropriation Acts, not including funding for mandatory programs.
+NeighborWorks grants are included in the discretionary spending category.

+Expenditure

+The spending of money.